Mississippi Drug and Alcohol Treatment Centers

 |Treatment at no charge or minimal payment for clients who can’t pay||55||56.12%|

-In addition to deciding on a level of care and a way to pay for treatment, it’s important to consider a facility’s accreditations in order to make sure it meets certain standards of care.
+In addition to deciding on a level of care and a way to pay for addiction treatment, it’s important to consider a facility’s accreditations in order to make sure it meets certain standards of care.

-All state-funded facilities in Mississippi must be certified by the Mississippi Department of Mental health, and every facility listed in their directory has had this certification.
+All state-funded rehab centers in Mississippi must be certified by the Mississippi Department of Mental health, and every facility listed in their directory has had this certification.
 This certification is “optional” for private treatment programs that don’t receive state funding, so if you choose a program that isn’t state-funded, make sure that it has been certified.

-Additionally, the most reputable treatment facilities will be accredited with the Commission on Accreditation of Rehabilitation Facilities (CARF).
+Additionally, the most reputable treatment centers will be accredited with the Commission on Accreditation of Rehabilitation Facilities (CARF).
 Likewise, the best facilities will have an accreditation with the Joint Commission Accreditation for Addiction Treatment Providers, often called simply the Joint Commission.